-10% discount - Senior's card/Concession Card/Partner organisations/WEA Members
+10% discount - Senior's card/Concession Card

 Supporting evidence is required at the time of enrolment.
 There are no discounts on accredited, online or distance courses, or those marked with an "X".

 Only one discount can be used per course.